 Inspiring the professionals of the future

-When you join Loughborough you are provided the encouragement and resources you need to prepare and achieve success.
-This support goes beyond your time here, being part of Loughborough is truly for life.
+Anyone that joins Loughborough is provided with the encouragement and resources needed to prepare and achieve success.
+This support goes beyond your time here; being part of Loughborough is truly for life.

 Quality academic teaching

 At Loughborough, our academics continually look for new ways of doing things and continue to build best practice.

 We attract outstanding academics from across the world who are specialists in their field, enthusiastic about their subjects, and are at the forefront of current research.

 16% of our core employee numbers are represented by international members of staff, covering over 75 nationalities, meaning that our students benefit from a diverse and multicultural teaching experience.

 Our students also benefit from greater access to teaching staff.
 We have one member of academic staff for every 13.4 students at the University (Times Good University Guide 2021).